mitchib1440/SpeakThat/README.md

 ---

-## 🚀 Features
+## Features

-- **Reads notifications aloud** from any app, with customizable filters
 - **Privacy-first:**
-  - Nothing is sent to me or anyone else
+  - Nothing from your phone is sent to me or anyone else unless you submit a bug report or support request from within the app
   - All processing happens on your device
   - You control exactly what gets read
 - **App filtering:**
-  - Block sensitive apps (banking, medical, etc.)
-  - Private mode for messaging apps
-  - Allow or block any app
+  - Choose which apps get read and which will stay silent
+- **Word Filtering**
+  - Stop notifications containing certain words or phrases from ever being read, or substitute words with alternatives for SpeakThat to read
+- **Private Mode**
+  - When a notification is read in Private Mode, its app name will be read out loud but its notification content won't
 - **Shake to Stop:**
-  - Instantly silence SpeakThat! by shaking your device
+  - Instantly silence SpeakThat! by shaking your device with an adjustable threshold
+- **Wave to Stop:**
+  - Instantly silence SpeakThat! by covering your device's proximity sensor
+- **Behaviour Settings**
+  - Add a delay before readout,
 - **Smart onboarding:**
   - Guided setup for privacy and permissions
 - **Accessible UI:**
-  - Makes e of the Material 3 design system
+  - Makes use of the Material design system
-  - Large buttons, clear text, and support for screen readers
-  - Works in both portrait and landscape
 - **Customizable voice settings:**
   - Change speech rate, pitch, and voice
+  - Supports external TTS engines
   - Preview voice output
 - **No ads, no tracking, no nonsense**
   - Open source for total transparency